 In my heart, I knew the birthday cake probably wouldn’t matter to her.
 But it mattered to me.
 My mother’s life is worth celebrating.

 As expected, she enjoyed eating the cake, but her birthday didn’t phase her.
 She didn’t seem to understand or believe it when I told her it was her birthday, and the greetings of her friends and caregivers were met with disbelief and a blank expression.
 She looked quite confused (and maybe a little mad at me) while her friends and caregivers sang ‘Happy Birthday’ to her after lunch.
-She didn’t want to blow out the candle on her piece of cake, but she enjoyed eating it.
+She didn’t want to blow out the candle on her piece of cake, but she enjoyed eating the cake.

 She didn’t want to open the cards from friends and family, or the present her brother sent her.
 She didn’t seem aware of the sweet gift of balloons and a cute little teddy bear that one of the staff purchased for her – but I basked in their love for her on her behalf.
 I opened the cards and gifts for her and set them up where she could see and hopefully enjoy them.